mbehr1/vsc-lfs/BUILD.md

 ## CI setup

-I describe the setup here that is used to build and release version.
+I describe the setup here that is used to build and release versions.
-The target is to do that automated in CI.
+The releases are generated automatically in CI.

 The following steps are done:
 - enforce commit message rules to be able to
   - autogenerate changelog (via semantic-release)
   - automatically define the version (via semantic-release)
+- on push to master branch: generate and publish a new release.

 ### Commit message rules

-The [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) are used as rules.
+The [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) rules are used.

 commitlint is used:
 ```sh